Sections & Flags

 ___________________________________________________________________________________________________

-YORKSHIRE CENTRE & WEST YORKSHIRE CHAMPIONSHIP trials have different routes and rules but that’s JUST 2 of ours, the
+YORKSHIRE CENTRE CHAMPIONSHIP trials have different routes and rules but we run just one, the BASIC in March at Blubberhouses.

 Championship, (Exp, Int, Nov, Youth A),